27 Best Fishing Spots San Antonio TX 2025: Lakes & Parks

 1. Calaveras Lake Park – Bernhardt Road

 Calaveras Lake is San Antonio’s best kayak fishing spot.
 You can access the lake through a boat ramp or the bank.
-The adjacent ground has picnic and camping areas and restrooms; people can rent boats from the boat rental stores nearby.
+The adjacent ground has picnic and camping areas and restrooms; people can rent boats from the nearby boat rental stores.

 Fishes like red drum, catfish, striped bass, and largemouth bass are abundant here.

-• Entry fee: The 16 years and above entry fee is $6 per person.
-Those below 16 and above 65 need to pay $4 as an entry fee.
+• Entry fee: The entry fee for people 16 years of age and older is $6 per person.
+Those under 16 and above 65 need to pay $4.

 • Address: 12991 Bernhardt Road, San Antonio, TX 78263, United States.